MeteHann0/MysteryInPictures-Part1/README.md

 =======================================================================================================================================================================

 Our story's main character, Clara, is a sophomore photography student at Yale University.
 She's a bit of an introvert.
-Clara has few friends at school, but her closest companions are Robin, Jessica, and Jessica's boyfriend, ALex.
+Clara has few friends at school, but her closest companions are Robin, Jessica, and Jessica's boyfriend, Alex.
 The story begins with Clara finding a strange camera, and the series of events unfolds.

 =======================================================================================================================================================================